Halalaluyafail3/LuaPreprocessor/README.md

 $concat a; -- a
 $concat a "b"; -- error, cannot mix strings and names
 ```
 * `tostring`: Converts a bracketed sequence of tokens that will be converted into a string.
 The specific format shouldn't be relied upon, tokens may have multiple ways of being converted into the string, and the way spaces are inserted shouldn't be relied upon.
-The tokens `$` and the bracketed sequence of tokens are replaced by the string reperesentation of the tokens.
+The tokens `$`, `tostring`, and the bracketed sequence of tokens are replaced by the string reperesentation of the tokens.
 ```lua
 $tostring(1+2) -- "0X1+0X2"
 $tostring(()) -- "()"